Working Daze: Scott Roberts era

 Roberts had been working with Zakour since they were both a part of the Rugrats comic strip, and contributors to Nickelodeon Magazine.
 Zakour was hired to write gags for the Rugrats in its final year.
 Roberts had been writing gags and drawing the feature for five years, originally rotating with other artists and later providing all the penciling.
 Zakour and Roberts also collaborated on some comic stories for Nick Mag.
 After the strip folded, they started seeking other projects they could work on together, and peddled a strip that failed to sell.
 All this laid the groundwork for Zakour asking Roberts to become the new Working Daze artist.

 Even so, there was a great deal of resistance on the part of longtime readers.
 Once again, no effort was made to continue the established look.
 As negative reactions came in, Roberts altered and experimented, trying to find an approach that suited his own view of the characters.

 But new readers continued to come on board, and the newest were not familiar with the Miller or Noel strips.
 These readers accepted the Roberts style as the look of the strip.
 Roberts drew the characters with more attention to anatomic reality, but still cartoony and caricatured, and put far more emphasis on backgrounds.
 By now it was clear that the company had relocated to an office park somewhere in the suburbs.
 A key change came in his second year, with use of photo backgrounds.
 This consists usually of scenes outside the windows of the office, but it can also include outdoor settings, props and set pieces, or images on computer screens.
 This multimedia approach met with a mixed reaction, some readers disturbed by it, others embracing it.

 The comments on the Comics.com website increased.
 The gags occasionally touched upon real issues of the workplace or the economy.
 Sometimes older gags were dusted off, and reworked by Roberts in the new style.
 These were never meant to be improvements, but simply, a fresh way to look at the same idea.
 Roberts continues as the artist, and occasionally contributes to the writing as well.

 Characters and story

-The characters were inspired by real prototypes the creators knew in the workaday world.